mituBarua/mituBarua/README.md

 - 👋 Hi, I’m @mituBarua
 - 👀 Find me at https://ecstatic-mestorf-5e9259.netlify.app/
-- 🌱 I’m currently learning REACT.
+- 🌱 Currently working with EBISU Private Co Ltd as a Software Engineer.
 - 💞️ I’m looking to collaborate on Front End Development Sector.
 - 📫 How to reach me mitubarua766@gmail.com
 - 🧾I have previous job experience at Japanese Company named A-wing Taguchi Co, Ltd as Junior Software Engineer.